mahdi-ebrahimi-per/IOT/AVR/6- ALCD 2x16/README.md

 move cursor to x, y of 2x16 and start putting text from there.

 ## lcd_clear( );

 clear all text on the lcd.

 ## lcd_puts( char*str );

+put string on the screen, that read from RAM.

+## lcd_puts( char*str );

-put string on the screen.
+put string on the screen that read from FLASH.